JelleBwns/Netherblade/README.md

 ### software requirements

-* java 8 upto java 16, anything higher will not work and Netherblade will refuse to start
+* java 8 or higher

 ## How to setup the project using IntelliJ